 The Vanguard Veo Select 43RB takes its design cues from popular commuter and day bags available at the moment — indeed, Vanguard expressly say on their website that the Veo Select 43RB has been designed to not look like a camera bag.

-We liked the day pack option that’s installed on the top – this section is totally removable should you wish to separate your kit out and just take a few lightweight items on a day out rather than all of your equipment.
+When we reviewed the Vanguard VEO Select 43RB, we liked the day pack option that’s installed on the top — this section is totally removable should you wish to separate your kit out and just take a few lightweight items on a day out rather than all of your equipment.
 The bag itself has a seam-sealed waterproof cover, which is a bonus for trips out and about.

 Firstly, it operates as a conventional camera backpack, with standard adjustable straps.
 These, however, can be neatly tucked away inside a small compartment at the back of the bag, making way for a shoulder strap.
 The bag also has two handles on top so it can easily be carried around in the hand too.

 We also really liked the feel of the fabric used on the bag, much like other Manfrotto products.
 It’s tactile, it feels durable and strong, and well suited to the urban testing we carried out.
-The bottom fabric is made out of Kevlar, which is a particularly nice touch, and stops the bag getting scuffed up on pavement or asphalt.
+The bottom fabric is made out of Kevlar, which is a particularly nice touch, and stops the bag from getting scuffed up on pavement or asphalt.